LifeBogger presents the Full Story of a Senegalese Football Legend best known by the Nickname; ‘Said‘.

 This same club was known for launching the career of former Reds defender Rigobert Song, as well as Premier League stars such as Louis Saha, Papiss Cisse, Emmanuel Adebayor and Robert Pires.

 This was because his family were earlier sceptical about his dream of making it as a professional footballer.
-He planned giving them a big surprise.
+He planned to give them a big surprise.
 So Mane, who was 19 at the time, decided to keep his move to Metz quiet.

 His mum Satou still thought he was at the Generation Foot Academy in Dakar when he called to say he was in Europe in 2011.
 “I only told my uncle.
 Even my mum, she didn’t know,” Mane said.

 “I remember the first day I got there, to France.
-I was supposed to train but the coach said ‘stay at home’ and I didn’t have any credit on my phone card to call my mum.
+I was supposed to train but the coach said ‘stay at home and I didn’t have any credit on my phone card to call my mum.

 “‘Which France?’ she said.
 She couldn’t believe it!
 I said: ‘France in Europe.’
 ‘What do you mean Europe?
 You live in Senegal.’
 I said: ‘No I’m in Europe.’

 After the initial buzz of excitement, Mane endured a tough start to life in France as a pelvic injury hampered his progress.

 But I didn’t have any doubt in my head because for me to become a professional footballer was my dream so you have to work hard.
 To work hard, you have to make sacrifices.”

-Mane went on to shine for Metz and his performances for Senegal at the London Olympics in 2012 earned him a transfer to Red Bull Salzburg.
+Mane went on to shine for Metz, and his performances for Senegal at the London Olympics in 2012 earned him a transfer to Red Bull Salzburg.

-“It was colder than France and I didn’t speak German at first, but I had a very good coach in Roger Schmidt who helped me a lot,” he said.
+“It was colder than France, and I didn’t speak German at first, but I had a very good coach in Roger Schmidt who helped me a lot,” he said.